Release Date: November 16, 2016

 When you create a new work item from the Queries tab or from the New Work Item dashboard widget, the iteration path of that work item is always set to the current iteration.
 This is not what all teams want, because it will mean that bugs could show up on the task board immediately.
 With this improvement, teams can choose the default iteration path (a specific one or the current iteration) that should be used for new work items.
 Navigate to the administration area for your team to choose a default iteration.

-For more information, see Area and iteration paths.
+For more information, see the Customize area and iteration paths page.

-You can now add a checkbox control to your work items.
+You can now add a checkbox control to your work items (Figure 11).
 This new field type (Boolean) has all the properties of normal fields and can be added to any type in your process.
 When displayed on cards or in a query result, the value is shown as True/False.

 For details, see Customize a field.

-You can now add and remove tags from multiple work items using the bulk edit dialog.
+You can now add and remove tags from multiple work items using the bulk edit dialog (Figure 12).

 For details, see Add tags to work items.